 In a home situation the risk assessment needs to include the risks to both the person being assisted and the carer providing the support.
-Any risk assessment should include and involve the person receiving assistance and any carers including family, whanau or aiga.
+Any risk assessment should include and involve the person receiving assistance and any family/whanau/aiga carers.